Jeinzi/ETD-Filter/README.md

 # ETD-Filter
-Filter transits in the Exoplanet Transit Database
+Scrape transits from the [Exoplanet Transit Database](http://var2.astro.cz/ETD/predictions.php) to enable filtering for custom criteria.
+See config file for existing filter parameters.